Dial 100 (2021 film): Plot

-Nikhil's wife Prerna phones to alert him that she thinks their son Dhruv could be back to his old habits of being a drug peddler.
-She continues to tell him that Dhruv leaves home late at night same as when he leaves for his late night shift.

-Nikhil rings his son and somehow makes him understand and return home quickly.
-But before that the mysterious women who called Nikhil threatening suicide reaches his house and holds Prerna captive.
-The woman forces Prerna to sit in her car and calls Nikhil after having a second conversation he realizes that she is Seema Palav whose son died in hit a run case and a rich spoilt brat Yash Mehra's car was the one that hit him.
-The case got shut down due to pressure from the city's big wigs and the woman thinks Dhruv also had a hand in it.

-Seema's motive is only revenge by killing Yash, hence the reason she has kidnapped Prerna.
+Nikhil's wife Prerna calls to alert him that she thinks their son Dhruv could be back to his old habits of being a drug peddler.
+Dhruv leaves home late at night, at the same time Nikhil leaves for his late night shift.
+Nikhil rings his son and makes him return home.
+But before that, the mysterious woman threatening suicide reaches his house and holds Prerna captive.
+She forces Prerna to sit in her car and calls Nikhil, who realizes that she is Seema Palav.
+Seema's son died in a hit-and-run case; a rich spoilt brat Yash Mehra's car was the one that hit him.
+The case got shut down due to pressure from the city's hotshots and Seema thinks Dhruv had a hand in it.
+Her motive is revenge by killing Yash.
 She wants Dhruv to get Yash to her.
-Whether she succeeds forms the rest of the story.
+Dhruv brings Yash for Seema; Nikhil also arrives.

+Seema shoots both Yash and Dhruv, while Nikhil shoots Seema.
+Yash survives, but Dhruv is dead.
+In the end, similarly, Yash's parents are seen offering money to Nikhil to close the case.
+Nikhil returns to his control room to report the entire case, not falling for the money and the story ends.